rsocket/rsocket/Protocol.md

 * __Initial Request N__: 32-bit signed integer representing the initial request N value for the stream.
 Only positive values are allowed.
 * __Request Data__: identification of the service being requested along with parameters for the request.

+Please note that this explicitly does NOT follow the same rule as number 17 in https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/README.md#3-subscription-code

+While reactivestreams support a demand of up to 2^63-1, and treats 2^63-1 as a magic number after which it is not necessary to track demand, this is not the case for reactivesocket.
+Reactivesocket only uses 4 bytes instead of 8, because we want to prioritize flow control over the network over supporting a "magic number".

 ### Request Subscription Frame

 Frame Contents